le-mn/minhngocle.github.io/index.md

 # Hello, this is Ngọc!

-I am a master's student in Astrophysics.
+I am a master's student in Astrophysics with research interests spanning from molecular clouds to large-scale structures.

+## A little about me

 My full name in Vietnamese is **Lê Minh Ngọc** (last + middle + first).
-Somehow they don't let me board the airplane so I need to write my name as _Minh Ngoc Le_ (middle + first + last) to get my flight tickets.
+Somehow they don't let me board the airplane so I need to write my first name in the middle, as _Minh Ngoc Le_ (middle + first + last) to get my flight tickets.

 Vietnamese people call others by their first names, so feel free to call me _"Ngoc"_ (pronounce: _ŋok_, with _"ŋ"_ sounds as _"ng"_ in the word _"si**ng**"_).
 You can find how to pronounce it [here](https://forvo.com/user/ngocle0915/).

+I know it's hard so I adopted a nickname: _"knock"_ (cute enough)!

 ## Where I am now